JHoovs/JHoovs.github.io/README.md

 - **Post Doctoral Scientist in European Institute of Oncology** - *2017-2018* - Early Oncology Research in Milan, Italy

-  Post PhD project follow-ups, transition and closure in both the cancer models (Glioblastoma recurrence and Ovarian Cancer) that I have worked on past 4.5 years using NGS technologies for Omics integration (from patients to gene networks).
+  Post PhD project follow-ups, transition and closure in both the cancer models (Glioblastoma recurrence and Ovarian Cancer) that I have worked on during PhD years using NGS technologies for Omics integration (from patients to gene networks).

 - **Programmer Analyst in Cognizant** - *2010-2012* - Database management, Programming in PERL, Java & SQL in Kolkata, India

-  Experienced in Software Development analysis and testing of softwares for both business and scientific innovation.
-In this organization I worked both as a Software Developer and an IT infrastructure maintenance project within Retail and Life Sciences domain as a part of Master Data Management (MDM) consulting.
-My final project was that of a Support Analyst maintaining and enhancing Life Science Database using Oracle (SQL programming) for Leading Pharmaceutical company, handling of critical issues, bug analysis to provide solutions and fixes.
+  Experienced in algorithm development, Software Development, deployment, and unit testing for both business and scientific innovation.
+In this organization I worked both as a Software Developer and an IT infrastructure maintenance consultant within Retail and Life Sciences vertical as a part of Master Data Management (MDM) horizontal in a matrix setting.
+My final project was that of a Support Programmer Analyst maintaining and enhancing a Life Science Database using Oracle (SQL programming) for a leading pharmaceutical company where I handled critical issues, performed bug analysis and system integration via  programmatic solution.

 ## Education